-Note 5: Refer to most recent year remuneration for a director who is also an employee, including salary, allowance, termination payment, bonus, transportation, accommodation, company car usage, etc. Nature of asset and cost shall be disclosed from remuneration.
-In addition, according to IFRS 2 "Stock Based Remuneration", it shall
+Note 5: Refer to most recent year remuneration for a director who is also an employee, including salany, allowance, termination payment, bonus, transportation, accommodation, company car usage, etc. Nature of asset and cost shall be disclosed but excluded from remuneration.
+In addition, according to IFRS 2 "Stock Based Remuneration", it shall include employee stock option granted, new restricted stock option and stock subscription during public offering.

-Note 6: Refer to most recent year a director who is also an employee (including General Manager, vice General Manager, other managers or staff) gets remuneration (including stocks and cash), shall disclose most recent year approved by Board Meeting.
-If the amount can't be predicted, the previous year's apportion as reference.
+Note 6: Refer to most recent year a director who is also an employee (Including General Manager, vice General Manager, other managers or staff) gets remuneration (including stocks and cash), shall disclose most recent year apportioned compensation approved by Board Meeting.
+If the amount can't be predicted, the previous year's apportion rate can be used as reference.
+Total remuneration shall include all entities within the consolidated financial report.